The Raclette World Championships will gather the creme-de-la-creme of local and foreign producers of this emblematic Valais speciality.

-The best cheeses in categories including Raw Milk Raclette, Alpine Raw Milk Raclette, and Other Raclettes will win the coveted World Champion titles.
+The best cheeses in the 5 categories below will win the coveted World Champion titles.
 The jury in charge of scoring the cheeses will be made up of cheese or gastronomy professionals as well as amateur cheese-lovers registered in advance.

-The five best cheeses in each of the three categories will then be judged by a Super Jury, made up of internationally recognised cheese experts.
+The best cheeses in each of the five categories will then be judged by a Super Jury, made up of internationally recognised cheese experts.

 Entries are open to producers from all over the world if their cheeses meet the conditions described in the rules below.